 Maybe my best posts are going to come to me at 3 am?
 This is week 3 of insomnia.
 Some nights are easier to handle than others.
 Tonight is trying…I am under a lot of stress.
 My car is only legal til the end of the month, and I don’t have the money to change that.
 I can’t work without a car.
 I’ve resigned, which I was going to do anyways.
 But then I got a flat last week, and everything came flooding down on me.
 No way to get around, can’t go to work, can’t find a used tire, any day now will get my Disability decision.
 I have been living like this for months, just waiting, in limbo…

-I definitely have to figure out now how I am going to deal with the worse case scenario: a denial, disabling illnesses, no car, and no job…the racing thoughts have been out of control.
+I definitely have to figure out now how I am going to deal with the worst case scenario: a denial, disabling illnesses, no car, and no job…the racing thoughts have been out of control.
 I now realize why I jump from activity to activity to distraction…any stoppage sends my mind racing uncontrollably…

 At least I got out and socialized on Saturday.
 I paid for it by spending the majority of the next day in bed with an awful flareup…oh well, guess it was worth it.
 I realize how horribly negative my mind is, I wish I could learn how to dwell and obsess on the good and not the bad.
 I feel like I must be a real downer to hang out with, which is probably why I am so quiet in social situations.